John Morgan (etiquette expert): Personal life

 Morgan dedicated himself to living the life of a Mayfair boulevardier, and lived in a flat in The Albany just off Piccadilly, which contained: 60 made-to-measure Savile Row suits; 300 monogrammed shirts; and 90 pairs of shoes.
 He cashed his cheques at Claridge's and was passionate about opera.
 Morgan was "almost certainly homosexual".

 On the evening of 9 July 2000, Morgan was found dead near his home by a neighbour, having apparently fallen to his death.
 The coroner's verdict was open, but with a suspicion of suicide.

 Wardrobe

 The wardrobe of The Late John Morgan, arbiter of taste and modern manners was put up for auction on 14 November 2000 at Christie's London, South Kensington, "with the hope that money will be raised to name a seat in his memory at the Royal Opera House."

-This unique sale collected around £37,000.
+This sale collected around £37,000.
 During this auction his full collection of George Cleverley Bespoke shoes and some others, many braces by Thurston, hats by Lock & co, slippers, a collection of ties by Turnbull & Asser and Timothy Everest, Budd shirts, silk pochettes, cashmere scarves, chamois gloves, eyewear, flannel trousers, velvet jackets, dinner suits, morning suits, top coats, a full collection of Timothy Everest bespoke suits, cases and suitcases, cufflinks, pearls, watches, a set of Montblanc fountain pens, opera glasses ...